 Prior to discharge from a Meath language class, standardised speech and language and academic assessments will be carried out and reports forwarded to the relevant parties.
-On discharge from language class, the SLT will refer children to the relevant community based service (Enable Ireland Meath Early Services if under 6, Meath Child Development Team if 6 or older).
+On discharge from language class, if the child continues to require further SLT intervention, the language class SLT will refer children to the family's local health centre within the allocated Primary Care Network or if appropriate, refer the child for further diagnostic assessment e.g. to the HSE/ Enable Ireland Children's Disability Network Team (CDNT) or the Meath Child and Adolescent Mental Health Service (CAMHS).